Rat-Rig/V-core-3/docs/src/index.md

 Even though the license is non-commercial, we may (and most likely will) still allow commercial use on a case-by-case basis, if you ask us.

-Rat Rig was built on community mods - that's how products like the V-Minion came to life.
+Rat Rig was built on community mods - that's how products like the V-Core 3 came to life.
 Hindering contributions to the project is not the spirit of this license.
 Its intent is just to give us a bit more control over the product when it comes to competition from large-scale manufacturers.
 We are and always have been in favour of people building upon Rat Rig products.
 We welcome and encourage people to offer services, mods, and to use our product commercially, as long as you contact us first!

 [:material-email: Request a Commercial License](mailto:info@ratrig.com){: .md-button .md-button--primary}